dbolya/yolact/README.md

    - If you want to allocate the images per GPU specific for different GPUs, you can use `--batch_alloc=[alloc]` where [alloc] is a comma seprated list containing the number of images on each GPU.
 This must sum to `batch_size`.

 ## 16-bit Precision Support and Dynamic Loss-scaling
 YOLACT now supports the use of [NVidia's Apex AMP](https://github.com/NVIDIA/apex), enabling computation in FP16, while maintaining the weights in FP32.
-The use of dynamic loss scaling also prevents the obnoxious `Moving average ignored a value of inf/nan` error.
-The only drawback is that [Apex does not support `torch.jit`](https://github.com/NVIDIA/apex/issues/308)
+The use of dynamic loss scaling also prevents the `Moving average ignored a value of inf/nan` error.
+The only drawback is that [Apex does not support `torch.jit`](https://github.com/NVIDIA/apex/issues/303).

 To enable Apex AMP support, set `use_amp` in `data/config.py` to `True`.